famesjranko/network-monitoring-dashboard/README.md

     ports:
       - "8050:8050"
     environment:
-      # Comma-separated list of IPs to ping for internet connectivity checks.
+      # Comma-separated list of IPs to ping for internet connectivity checks
-      # You can override the defaults to suit your network.
-      # - Default: 8.8.8.8,1.1.1.1,9.9.9.9
+      # - Defaults to 8.8.8.8,1.1.1.1,9.9.9.9 if not set
       # - Example: INTERNET_CHECK_TARGETS=1.1.1.1,8.8.4.4
       # - INTERNET_CHECK_TARGETS=8.8.8.8,1.1.1.1,9.9.9.9

-      # Tapo credentials and device details for controlling the smart plug (optional).
+      # Tapo credentials and device details for controlling the smart plug
-      # Required only if using a Tapo P100 to power cycle your modem/router.
+      # Required only if using a Tapo P100 to power cycle your modem/router
       # - TAPO_EMAIL=your_tapo_email@example.com
       # - TAPO_PASSWORD=your_super_secret_password
       # - TAPO_DEVICE_IP=192.168.1.100
       # - TAPO_DEVICE_NAME="NBN Modem Plug"

-      # Cooldown period (in seconds) between allowed modem reboots via smart plug.
+      # Cooldown period in seconds between allowed modem reboots (via smart plug)
-      # Prevents repeated power cycling too frequently.
+      # Prevents repeated power cycles within a short period
       # - Default: 3600 (1 hour)
       # - Example: TAPO_COOLDOWN_SECONDS=1800
       # - TAPO_COOLDOWN_SECONDS=3600

+      # Number of consecutive failed checks before triggering power cycle
+      # - Default: 5
+      # - Example: FAILURE_THRESHOLD=3
+      # - FAILURE_THRESHOLD=5
 ```

 **Notes:**

-* `INTERNET_CHECK_TARGETS` works regardless of whether Tapo is used.
+* `INTERNET_CHECK_TARGETS` and `FAILURE_THRESHOLD` work independently of Tapo and are always respected.
-* If you're not using a Tapo smart plug, leave the Tapo-related variables commented out.
+* If you're **not using a Tapo smart plug**, just leave the Tapo-related variables commented out.
-* It’s recommended to assign a static IP to your Tapo plug in your router’s DHCP settings to ensure consistent operation.
+* It's recommended to assign a **static IP address** to your Tapo plug via your router's DHCP settings to ensure stable communication.

 ---